pstorum/TrEx/README.md

             a.
 The original build is run through a command prompt which needs a conda environment to run.
 The current fix is that we activate the conda environment and dump the enviroment information to a json, then move the json to the current working dirrectory of the plugin.<br>
             `/Trex/scripts/qgis_setup_env.py`<br>
             `/Trex/scripts/env_qgis_setup.cmd`<br><br>
       b.
 This has to be done before the program launchs because we need the enviroment dump to be done while the conda env is active.
-The first lines in tree_seg.py in __init__ of TreeSeg class will then use the env_vars.json to create the env for the the plugin to run
+The first lines in tree_seg.py in __init__ of TreeSeg class will then use the env_vars.json to create the env for the plugin to run

             Possible Solutions
             1. Bundle all dependency libraries with code directly